erodrigufer/cloudSysadmin/README.md

 # cloudSysadmin

-A compilation of shell scripts to automate setting up VMs in the cloud(s).
+A compilation of shell scripts to automate setting up VMs in the cloud(s) (Vultr).

-The scripts should be focused on running on FreeBSD and Debian-based distros.
+The scripts should be focused on running on FreeBSD.

 Properly tested on FreeBSD 13.0

+# FreeBSD: General information
 ## Ports
 * [Check open ports on FreeBSD](https://linuxhint.com/check-open-ports-freebsd/)